The best mobile device management software provides a simple way to manage security across all of your mobile devices.

 Overall, Hexnode is a flexible MDM solution that supports both major mobile operating systems.
 With the option of hosting on your own server or relying on a cloud instance, Hexnode provides a wide selection of tools to manage software, patching, security, and more.
 If you want to go beyond MDM, UEM packages are also available for desktops and other endpoints.

-Their cheapest Express plan includes the basic MDM Suite and basic Kiosk, and only costs about $1 / £1 / AU$1.50 per device, per month.
+Their cheapest Express plan includes the basic MDM Suite and basic Kiosk, and only costs around $1 per device, per month.

 Read our full Hexnode review.